couzhei/graph-theory-and-algorithms/README.md

 > _"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."_ — Ellen Ullman

-> _"Probably the fastest route to perfection is approximation"_ — Unkown
+> _"Probably the fastest route to perfection is approximation"_ — Unknown